qooxdoo/qooxdoo/docs/desktop/gui/theming.md

 Note that things like "family" are specified more than once and in different ways - the *top* level of properties (eg `size`, `family`, `bold`, etc relate to properties in the [qx.bom.webfonts.WebFont](apps://apiviewer/#qx.bom.webfonts.WebFont) class, whereas the properties of the `sources` key are slightly different.

 The top level properties are typically for defining what properties you would allow the browser to apply, and are analogous to the CSS properties.
-For example, you can see that `family` is an array, because just like CSS the browser will try and the first listed font family and then fallback to the second etc.
+For example, you can see that `family` is an array, because just like CSS, the browser will try the first listed font family then the second etc.

 The `sources` property, tells Qooxdoo where to load the fonts from and what font variants are in the font files; the `family` property in this section is not an array - it is the actual family of the font contained in the file.